Wyoming Bar Exam Information

 The Wyoming Bar Exam takes place on the last Tuesday and Wednesday of February and July.

-The July 28-29, 2020 exam is expected to proceed as scheduled despite the COVID-19 pandemic, although this may change.
+The first exam of 2023 is scheduled for February 21-22.
 See the Wyoming State Bar website for updated information.

 Where is the Wyoming Bar Exam Located?

-The July 2020 exam will take place at a yet-to-be-determined venue in Laramie, Wyoming.
+The Feb 2023 exam will take place at a yet-to-be-determined venue in Cheyenne, Wyoming.
 The precise location will be announced on the Wyoming State Bar website.

 How much does the Wyoming Bar Exam cost?